 In the United States, the number of prenatal care visits and the specific tests used for screening may vary across clinical settings and populations.
-Risk factor assessment via medical history taking is a routine part of prenatal care and is included in Medicaid standards of practice for prenatal care.
-Data from the National Maternal and Infant Health survey found that 80 percent of pregnant women had a medical history taken and 98 percent had their weight and height measured in the first or second prenatal visit.
-68 Routine blood pressure measurement at prenatal visits is recommended by most prenatal care guidelines, including ACOG, and is considered best practice.
-67 In one survey, 96 percent of women reported receiving a blood pressure measurement at their first or second prenatal visit.
-68 According to national data on health care utilization from 2004 through 2006, pregnant women received an estimated 4.26 (95% CI, 3.35 to 5.16) urinalysis tests per pregnancy, but the number varied by patient race, insurance status, geographic location, and risk status.
-69 A survey of residency programs from 2007 found that urine dipstick tests at every prenatal care visit was taught at 94 percent.
-70 None of the prevailing clinical guidelines provide specific recommendations for the optimal number or interval of screening tests for preeclampsia in routine care (Table 1).
-Descriptions of the timing of routine prenatal care visits for healthy patients vary, but generally suggest 8 to 14 visits, with greater frequency closer to term. ^{71,72}
+Risk factor assessment via medical history taking is a routine part of prenatal care and is included in Medicaid standards of practice for prenatal care.67 Data from the National Maternal and Infant Health survey found that 80 percent of pregnant women had a medical history taken and 98 percent had their weight and height measured in the first or second prenatal visit.68 Routine blood pressure measurement at prenatal visits is recommended by most prenatal care guidelines, including ACOG, and is considered best practice.67 In one survey, 96 percent of women reported receiving a blood pressure measurement at their first or second prenatal visit.68 According to national data on health care utilization from 2004 through 2006, pregnant women received an estimated 4.26 (95% CI, 3.35 to 5.16) urinalysis tests per pregnancy, but the number varied by patient race, insurance status, geographic location, and risk status.69 A 2007 survey of residency programs found that urine dipstick tests at every prenatal care visit was taught to 94 percent of respondents.70 None of the prevailing clinical guidelines provide specific recommendations for the optimal number or interval of screening tests for preeclampsia in routine care (Table 1).
+Descriptions of the timing of routine prenatal care visits for healthy patients vary but generally suggest eight to 14 visits, with greater frequency closer to term.^{71,72}

-General recommendations to screen for proteinuria screening throughout pregnancy are offered, although the value of proteinuria as a predictor of disease has been questioned.
-A systematic review including 11 studies (n=4,388) found low predictive accuracy for adverse outcomes from total proteinuria: sensitivity was 35 percent and specificity 89 percent.
-It also has been suggested that due to the lack of sensitivity and specificity, routine protein dipstick testing should be reconsidered.
-Phe gold-standard 24 hour urine protein test is not a practical screening tool, and there is increasing interest in the potential for using spot urine tests to determine the protein:creatinine ratio for diagnosis and for point-of-care screening.
-1,75
+General recommendations to screen for proteinuria throughout pregnancy are offered, although the value of proteinuria as a predictor of disease has been questioned.
+A systematic review including 11 studies (n=4,388) found low predictive accuracy for adverse outcomes from screening for total proteinuria; sensitivity was 35 percent and specificity was 89 percent.73 It has also been suggested that due to the lack of sensitivity and specificity, routine protein dipstick testing should be reconsidered.^{69,74} The gold standard 24-hour urine protein test is not a practical screening tool, and there is increasing interest in the potential of using spot urine tests to determine the protein:creatinine ratio for diagnosis and point-of-care screening.^{1,75}

-Several organizations have guidelines to identify women at greatest risk of developing preeclampsia that are based on the clinical judgment of providers guided by an evaluation of risk factors that can be identified during a routine medical history (Table 2).
+Several organizations have guidelines to identify women at greatest risk of developing preeclampsia that are based on the clinical judgment of providers, guided by an evaluation of risk factors that can be identified during a routine medical history (Table 2).
 No guidelines recommend the use of a specific risk assessment instrument or tool.